top of page

 Research suggests that Triclosan may promote the development of antibiotic-resistant bacteria, creating a public health risk.
 A study published in the Antimicrobial Agents and Chemotherapy Journal showed a 10% increase in resistance among certain bacteria when exposed to Triclosan.
 This potential to create resistant strains could undermine the effectiveness of current treatments.

-Moreover, animal studies have suggested that Triclosan might disrupt hormonal systems, raising questions about its implications for human development and reproduction.
+In addition, animal studies have suggested that Triclosan might disrupt hormonal systems, raising questions about its implications for human development and reproduction.
 While definitive conclusions require more research, these findings have spurred discussions about its long-term safety.

 Regulatory Responses